 About

-Melanie S. Morrison is the author of five books, including Murder on Shades Mountain: The Legal Lynching of Willie Peterson and the Struggle for Justice in Jim Crow Birmingham (Duke University Press, 2018) and she has written more than sixty articles for American and Dutch periodicals.
-Her newest book, Letters from Old Screamer Mountain, was published in the fall of 2021 by RCWMS Press.
+Melanie S. Morrison is the author of five books, including Murder on Shades Mountain: The Legal Lynching of Willie Peterson and the Struggle for Justice in Jim Crow Birmingham (Duke University Press, 2018) and she has written more than fifty articles for American and Dutch periodicals.
+Her next book, Becoming Trustworthy White Allies, will be published in the fall of 2025 by Duke University Press.

 Melanie is currently engaged in intensive research and writing about her ancestors in Montevallo, Alabama, who accumulated wealth from two systems of theft: the violent dispossession of Native people from their homelands and the enslavement of African Americans.